richardsteeluk/Arma3-DGFS-Simulation/README.md

 4) Beep playing mutliple times, once per shot
 5) ~~Once woken up, damage handler no longer works~~
     - Fixed by changing ace_medical_status_fnc_setUnconsciousState to ace_medical_fnc_setUnconscious
-6) Blowing self up, activates beep but only for client
+6) ~~Blowing self up, activates beep but only for client~~
+    - Fixed indrectly by fixing bug 5
-7) Getting shot makes the player change weapon (????????????????)
+7) ~~Getting shot makes the player change weapon (????????????????)~~
     - Fixed indirectly by fixing bug 5
 8) ~~Some units getting MILES 'hit' and not others~~
     - This was caused by units being able to die.
 Won't be a problem on the proper server
-9) Waking someone up will not remove the action for other players meaning they get more than one wake up option on them if shot multiple times
+9) ~~Waking someone up will not remove the action for other players meaning they get more than one wake up option on them if shot multiple times~~
+    - Refactored to remoteexec a function to do this instead of calling a clientside script